 But the Los Angeles Vineyard Company didn’t move right away.

 Although it doesn’t look like it now, golf courses, swimming pools, and miles of housing hide the fact that Southern California is a desert.
 So, to prepare the land, they had Hanson oversee a crew of 88 men.
-In addition to dividing the community into lots, they built the irrigation channel to bring water 7 miles from the Santa Ana river.
+In addition to dividing the community into lots, they built an irrigation channel to bring water 7 miles from the Santa Ana River.

 The colony was laid out in a grid.
-Each 20 acre square lot would be divided by hedges… and a wall of Willow trees would surround the entire colony to keep out range cattle (who would love to munch on grapes).
-Then the vines were planted.
+Each 20-acre square lot would be divided by hedges, and a wall of Willow trees would surround the entire colony to keep out the range cattle (who would love to munch on grapes).
+Then, the vines were planted.

 Three years later, the vines produced enough to pay dividends, and the investors could finally move to their Utopia.
 They called it Anaheim… their new home along the Ana.